Tonchiii/v0-portfolio-app-prototype/PRESENTATION-GUIDE.md

 ### Final Thoughts

 This project transformed me from a developer who uses technologies to one who **understands** them deeply.
-The AI Digital Twin isn't just a portfolio—it's proof that I can:
+This Digital Portfolio isn't just a showcase—it's proof that I can:

 - **Learn Rapidly**: Mastered MCP in weeks
 - **Build Securely**: Implemented production-grade security